“As the air to a bird or the sea to a fish, so is the Internet to the ads” – William Blake if he lived in 2024.

 Mobile advertising has grown exponentially in recent years, matching its desktop counterpart in online spending with $327.1 billion.
 With no signs of slowing down, mobile advertising is a choice of numerous brands looking to tap into the potential of the mobile-first world and optimize their ad placement.

 What does that mean for publishers?
-It’s time to prioritize mobile web development and concentrate either on responsive or mobile-compatible placements.
+It’s time to prioritize mobile web development and concentrate either on responsive or mobile-compatible digital ad examples.

 Two types of mobile ad formats monetize best: in-app and mobile web banner ads.
 From a technical standpoint, the latter are similar to their desktop counterparts, so there’s not much to discuss.
 Diversity of ad sizes is once again the key to user engagement, and the top performers will ring a bell if you’ve been reading attentively.
 They include:

-A mobile leaderboard is not the largest ad; there’s always enough inventory for these.
-Despite the size, its overall performance is great, and it’s suitable for beginners.
+A mobile leaderboard is not the largest ad position; there’s always enough inventory for these.
+Despite its size, its overall performance is great, and it’s suitable for beginners.

 The mobile medium rectangle is large, and it grabs the user's attention.
-MPUs look great both on desktop and mobile screens.
+MPUs are among the best ad placements both on the website and on the mobile screen.

-As the name suggests, large mobile banner is a big boy and it’s good for splitting text-based mobile pages and being displayed at the bottom of the page acting as an overlay.
+As the name suggests, a large mobile banner is a big boy, and it’s good for splitting text-based mobile pages and being displayed at the bottom of the page, acting as an overlay.

-Squares generally lose in competition to rectangles on desktops, but this one shines on mobile due to its versatility and size.
+Squares generally lose in competition to rectangle ad placement examples on desktops, but this one shines on mobile due to its versatility and size.
 It easily performs the roles of skyscrapers and half-page ads but without compromising user experience.

 As for the in-app placements, the situation is a bit more interesting.
 Besides mobile banners and in-stream pre-rolls, the list consists of two other types of placement: